ralphjsmit/laravel-filament-seo/README.md

 }
 ```

-And here's an example of how editing a Post might like like:
+And here's an example of how a **Livewire component for editing a post** might like like:

 ```php
 <?php